rs239/tab_gene_markers/README.md

 ## tab_query.py

 `tab_query.py` is a command-line tool to query split-intein Gal4 gene-markers for Fly Cell Atlas clusters.

-Exactly two markers per cluster are returned.
-More than one set of options is returned with teh top hit being the strongest.
-The script will automatically download the relevant data in the user's directory.
+  - Exactly two markers per cluster are returned.
+This is important for the split-intein Gal4 protocol.
+  - More than one set of results is returned, with the top hit being the strongest.
+  - The script will automatically download the relevant data in the user's directory.
+By default, two files will be downloaded in a data/ subfolder.
+You will need approx 4.5G of disk space.

 ## Usage